lpapailiou/fac/README.md

 ### Execution
 Please note that global variables and function definitions must be declared always before being referenced.
 Thus, declarations must be placed always before callers (not like Java, where global variables and functions may be defined anywhere in a file).

+By default, execution means that every line of code is executed.
+Nevertheless, the ``Executor`` can also be set to script mode.
+In this case, print statements will not be executed multiple times.

 ## Repository handling
 This section contains a few technical notes about this repository.